5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 A> ### Regular expressions and HTML
 A>
 A> There are claims that you _cannot_ parse HTML with regular expression because a regular expression engine is a Finite Automata while HTML can be nested indefinitely.
-This is partly wrong and partly misleading
+This is partly wrong and partly misleading.
 A>
-A> * It is wrong because today's regular expressions come with features (back referencing) that are clearly beyond the feature set of a Finite Automata.
+A> * It is wrong because today's regular expression engines come with features (back referencing) that are clearly beyond the feature set of a Finite Automata.
-A> * It is misleading because it ignores what is meant by "HTML".
-Regular expressions are clearly incapable of processing a complex HTML page, but they are perfectly capable of processing a small piece of HTML that is known to be syntactically correct.
+A> * It is misleading because it ignores that regular expression engines are perfectly capable of processing small pieces of HTML that are known to be syntactically correct.

 How many special characters, also called meta characters, do we have to deal with?
 Well, quite a lot: